ArchwayTrust/Education-Wonde/README.md

 ### /Notebooks/_WondeAPI.ipynb
 Core function for getting data from the API

+### /Notebooks/GetSchools.ipynb
+Gets details of approved schools.

 ### /Notebooks/GetStudents.ipynb
-Currently static and pulls data for one school.
+Iterates through approved schools and gets basic student data.
 Flattens a struct and writes delta to datalake.
 Currently just overwrite.
+Needs to also fetch left students which are on a separate end point.